 Stationery items like business cards, letterheads, greeting cards, plus special launch- and communication-media for stay golden branding agency.
 Designed by Helge Rieder, Carsten Prenger, Oliver Henn – with our Skolar and Taz by Lucas de Groot.

 Photos by stay golden GmbH.

-The corporate identity and website for a law firm vangard uses Skolar, the colour yellow, and black-white illustrations to great effect.
-The identity was designed by labor b studio, and won the iF communication design award and the DDC Award in 2014.
+Vangard is a refreshing sight in the world of law firm identities.
+Skolar is being used to full effect here, in a clean design with a strong colour theme, combining yellow with black and white illustrations.
+The identity was developed by labor b studio, and won the iF communication design award and the DDC Award in 2014.

 One of the signatures of the first Russian translation of Hypnerotomachia Poliphili by Francesco Colonna (first published by Aldus Manutius in 1499).
 The translation is by Prof. B. M. Sokolov, and it is a work in progress.
 The book’s typography is by Sergei Egorov, set in his Neacademia Caption scheduled for release later in 2014.

 Rosetta’s first promotional poster ever.
 The front is a three-colour eye-catching print while the back is a more conventional type-specimen printed in one colour.
 Printed on Munken Pure paper in A2 format.
 Designed by David Březina.